 Why the hell should any business, casino or otherwise, be responsible for enquiring as to where people get their money?
 It is simply none of their business, whether the venue is a casino, milk bar or supermarket.
-Imagine if a person went to a Mercedes showroom and asked to purchase a new vehicle costing $200,000.
-Does anybody in their right mind imagine that the Mercedes dealer would interrogate this potential client as to where he got the money?
+Imagine if a person went to a Mercedes showroom to purchase a new SL500 costing $200,000.
+Does anybody in their right mind imagine that the Mercedes dealer would dare to interrogate this potential client as to where he got the money?
 Of course not.

 Casinos are not the police and should not be forced to play that role.
 If somebody shows up to gamble at a legal gambling premises, where they get the funds to do so is not the concern of the gambling premises.
 The Victorian law on the proceeds of a theft or embezzlement being used to gamble is extremely unfair.
 An embezzlement or theft is the business of the entity who stole the funds and the entity whose funds were stolen.
 It's nothing to do with a third party who receives some of those funds in any form of payment, whether it be as a gambling debt or the price of a car or indeed anything.

 This is yet another example where the law tries to make somebody responsible for the acts of others., Crown Casino had nothing to do with the embezzlement of money by Jamieson and this idiotic lawsuit by Bendigo and Adelaide Bank should have never been allowed to proceed at all.